hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

   * Provides detailed response information on the result of the particular API and may include more data in JSON format.
 * API Error Codes

-  * Provides the result of the execution of the API, returning either good or error, along with the error message due to incorrect or unauthorized API call.
+  * Provides the result of the execution of the API, returning either good or error, along with the error message due to an incorrect or unauthorized API call.

 ### Supported API Categories (Services)